pchiorean/Indentz/docs/README.md

 I fixed some bugs and added a default value, an option to join contours, and support for undoing.

 #### **`QR.jsx`** <small>F9</small>
-Adds a QR code on each spread of the active document (outside visible area, if possible) or to separate PDF files[^5]:
+Adds a QR code on each spread of the active document (outside visible area, if possible) or to separate PDF files:

 |             On document             |             On file              |
 |:-----------------------------------:|:--------------------------------:|